Small Business and SBA Lending Blog

 How to Get an SBA Loan for a Restaurant

-Most banks consider restaurants to be a high-risk industry, meaning that they are far less likely to approve loans for restaurant owners.
-So, how do you get the funding you need?
+Most banks consider restaurants to be high risk, meaning that they are far less likely to approve loans for restaurant owners.
+Find out how you can get the funding you need.

 SBA 7(a) Paperwork Explained: Lender's Credit Memorandum